 Planning permission has been achieved for a new low energy home designed to sit discreetly within a conservation area.

-This new home adopts a passive house approach with high levels of thermal insulation, excellent air tightness, air source heat pump and mechanical ventilation with heat recovery.
+This new home adopts a fabric first approach with high levels of thermal insulation, excellent air tightness, air source heat pump and mechanical ventilation with heat recovery.

 The house sits down at a lower level within the site, behind a new brick garden wall and existing established planting.
 This means that the house will be scarcely seen from the street leading to the site, or from the adjacent listed buildings.

 Set within the generous grounds of an existing Victorian villa, the new house is designed to have minimal impact on the setting of the existing house and existing views out.

 Brick garden walls are a feature of the surrounding conservation area.
 Here the design has been developed to arrange the house behind a new brick garden wall, creating a private curtilage for the new house, and enhancing the conservation area by developing a vernacular feature.